|

 Prime colors ≈ the wavelengths where radius is a local maximum.
 The exact Prime Color is a little different. |

-Prime Colors in the 2 Dimensions of Red and Green. |
+in the 2 Dimensions of Red and Green. |

-| Vectorial
+Vectorial Sensitivity

-Wavelength, Now in 3 Dimensions. |
+to Wavelength, Now in 3 Dimensions. |

-of the Orthonormal System |
+Orthonormal System |

-| Working
+Working Class

-Class Summary of the Orthonormal System |
+Summary of the Orthonormal System |

-The discussion started by seeking
+The discussion started by seeking the

-the wavelengths where the cone sensitivities are "the most different,"
+wavelengths where the cone sensitivities are "the

-and that idea evolved to give an orthonormal opponent system.
-Putting
+most different," and that idea evolved to give an

-basis?
+orthonormal basis?

 |

-| Oh,
+Oh, Yes,

-Yes, Calculating Tristimulus Vectors. |
+Calculating Tristimulus Vectors. |

 Let L be a light, that is a Spectral